-4. Wildflower seeding and management Provenance of wildflower and grass seed should be from the UK to avoid introducing invasive species.
-The seed mix must be suitable for wet grassland such as Emorsgate Seeds EM8 - Meadow Mixture for Wetlands.
+4. Wildflower seeding and management Details Provenance of wildflower and grass seed should be from the UK to avoid introducing invasive species.
+The seed mix must be suitable for the location being seeded i.e. Emorsgate Seeds EM2 in areas which do not experience waterlogging, Emorsgate Seeds EM8 - Meadow Mixture for Wetlands in seasonally wet areas.
 Ground must be scarified and soil loosened to create suitable surface for sowing.
 Native wildflower (and grass) seed should be surface sown thinly at approximately 4gms of seed per square metre.
 Damp sand can be mixed with the seed to act as a carrier and identify where seeds have been spread.
+If the species mix does not contain yellow rattle, which is hemi-parasitic on grasses, yellow rattle seed will be hand sown into the grassland which should reduce the abundance of grasses and promote the establishment of wildflowers.
 Firm in with a roll, or by treading, to give good soil-seed contact.
 In the first year of establishment, newly sown meadows should be mown regularly from mid summer to a height of 40-60mm to control annual weeds and help maintain balance between faster growing grasses and slower developing wild flowers.
-Details In the second and subsequent years leave plants from spring through to mid summer to flower.
-After flowering in July or August take a 'hay cut' to c 50mm.
+In the second and subsequent years leave plants from spring through to mid summer to flower.
+After flowering in July or August take a 'hay cut' can be made to c 50mm.
 Leave the 'hay' to dry and shed seed for 1-7 days then remove from site.
 This can be followed with autumn and early spring mowing to 50mm depending on growth rate.
 In exceptionally hot and dry summers, the hay cut can be carried out earlier in July to manage fire risk.
 For existing hedgerow wildflower margins, areas within 2m of the hedge or woodland boundary can be left uncut in most years, cutting on rotation every 2-3 years.
 Areas that are further from the margin and more open can be managed as grassland habitat.
 Hedgerow vegetation that is not mown or grazed each year will become rough and "tussocky" in character over time, this can form a useful refuge habitat.
 If it develops into scrub or bramble it should only be cut between October and February.
-For best establishment, wildflower seeding should be undertaken in the autumn, ideally October, before the first frost.
-Timing Cutting should take place in early spring, late summer and autumn.
+Timing For best establishment, wildflower seeding should be undertaken in the autumn, ideally October, before the first frost.

+Cutting should take place in early spring, late summer and autumn.